 Only the availability monitors configured here roll up to be displayed as the health of the EA.
 These monitors test whether the application is actually available to the end user.

-- Click the configure availability monitoring button.
+- When creating a new EA or editing an existing EA click the configure availability monitoring button.

 Change the enable monitoring toggle button from off to on.

 Select the type of availability monitoring you wish to configure:

 - Simple URL monitoring - create a simple URL monitor